Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights

-Our goal is to quantify training sample contributions to learning process when we (i) have a model to be trained and (ii) access a pretrained reference model as proxy.
-Our principle is that \emph{samples that potentially pull the model in an undesirable direction, thereby misdirecting weight updates, should be considered low-value.} We start with setup and notation, then explain how an intermediate scoring metric is derived and used inside our data selection framework, Grad-Mimic (Sec.~\ref{sec:selection}).
+Our goal is to quantify training sample contributions to learning process when we \textbf{(i)} have a new model to be trained and \textbf{(ii)} a well-trained reference model is available.
+Our principle is that \emph{samples that potentially pull the model in an undesirable direction, thereby misdirecting weight updates, should be considered low-value.} We start with notation, then explain how an intermediate scoring metric is derived and used inside our framework, Grad-Mimic (Sec.~\ref{sec:selection}).

 \textbf{Notation.} Let $D=\{s_i\}_{i=1}^n$ denote a dataset of $n$ samples drawn from a distribution $\mathcal{D}$ supported on the space $\mathcal{S}$.
 At training step $t$, model parameters $\theta_t$, are iteratively optimized using the dataset $D$.
 While our framework supports various training settings, we focus on supervised learning for clarity.
 We assume $\mathcal{S} = \mathcal{X} \times \mathcal{Y}$, where $\mathcal{X}$ is the input space and $\mathcal{Y}$ is the label space.
 Each sample $s_i$ can be expressed as $(x_i, y_i)$, where noise may be present either in the instance $x_i$ or in the label $y_i$.
 The empirical loss across all the samples is defined as $\frac{1}{n}\sum_{i=1}^n \ell(x_i, y_i)$, and each sample's gradient with respect to the model parameters $\theta_t$ is written as: $g_{i, t} := \nabla_{\theta_t} \ell(x_i, y_i)$.
 A standard update to model parameters is $\theta_{t+1} := \theta_{t} - \eta \frac{1}{b} \sum_{i=1}^{b} g_{i, t}$, where $\eta$ is the learning rate and $b$ is the batch size.